SoarGroup/SoarGroup.github.io/docs/soar_manual/07_EpisodicMemory.md

 identifiers (see Section 6.2 on page 146) are interpreted in a cue.
 Short-term identifiers are processed much as they are in working memory – transient structures.
 Cue matching will try to find any identifier in an episode (with respect to WME path from state) that can apply.
-Long- term identifiers, however, are treated as constants.
+Long-term identifiers, however, are treated as constants.
 Thus, when analyzing the cue, episodic memory will not consider long-term identifier augmentations, and will only match with the same long-term identifier (in the same context) in an episode.